legend80s/git-commit-msg-linter/assets/docs.md

 which means:

-1. Modify existing type `feat`'s description to "new feature to the user".
+- Modify existing type `feat`'s description to "new feature to the user".
-2. Add two new types: `build` and `deps`.
+- Add two new types: `build` and `deps`.
-3. `temp` are not allowed and `chore` are forbidden as `build` has the same meaning.
+- `temp` is not allowed and `chore` is forbidden as `build` means the same thing.
-4. Maximum length of a commit message is adjusted to 80.
+- Maximum length of a commit message is adjusted to 80.